uapi-group/uapi-group.github.io/content/_index.md

   All Systems Go, the foundational user-space Linux conference, has published recordings of all talks.
   Head over to https://www.youtube.com/playlist?list=PLWYdJViL9EipIImmvuoGFAeS-lKeHH2DD to check them out!

-* 2023-03-01: FOSDEM 2023 devroom videos released. <br />
+* 2024-09-10: LPC 2024 Microconference videos released. <br />
-  Head over to https://uapi-group.org/docs/conferences/2023-02-04__fosdem-devroom for more information on talks given, and for the recordings.
+  Head over to https://lpc.events/event/18/sessions/206/ for more information on talks given, and for the recordings.

 ## Engage with the Group